muritane/coordination-architecture/load-bearing_theory_stack.md

 Decidability requires:

-* explicit execution paths,
+- explicit execution paths,
-* bounded consequences,
+- bounded consequences,
-* known failure semantics,
+- known failure semantics,
-* interruptibility.
+- interruptibility,
+- sufficient margin to make refusal executable.

 A decision is decidable only if **acceptance and refusal are both real execution paths**.